MortenHoustonLudvigsen/JsTestAdapter/CreatingATestAdapter/CreatingATestAdapter.md

 Notice, that I have used [File Nesting](https://visualstudiogallery.msdn.microsoft.com/3ebde8fb-26d8-4374-a0eb-1e4e2665070c) to nest the `.js` and `.js.map` files produced by the TypeScript compiler under the corresponding `.ts` file.

+# Testing the test adapter

+I can now start experimental instance of Visual Studio with the the latest build of the test adapter installed by double clicking the `RunVS` task in the Task Runner Explorer.
+The first time I do this, I am asked for my credentials in Visual Studio.

+Visual Studio opens with the test project loaded (as set up in `Gruntfile.js`), and I can open the Test Explorer to see test results.
+Of course, until I have implemented the adapter, nothing is shown in the Test Explorer.

+***For this to work [Microsoft Visual Studio 2013 SDK](https://visualstudiogallery.msdn.microsoft.com/842766ba-1f32-40cf-8617-39365ebfc134) needs to be installed first.***

+# Notes (this will disappear when the document is finished)

-npm install jasmine --save-dev npm install glob --save npm install gaze --save npm install log4js --save
+npm install jasmine --save-dev

+npm install glob --save

+npm install gaze --save

+npm install log4js --save

-tsd query glob --action install --save tsd query log4js --action install --save tsd query express --action install --save tsd query minimatch --action install --save
+tsd query glob --action install --save

+tsd query log4js --action install --save

+tsd query express --action install --save

+tsd query minimatch --action install --save